Report: Former Broncos QB Tim Tebow Trying Out As Tight End For Jacksonville Jaguars

 — Ian Rapoport (@RapSheet) April 29, 2021

 Tim Tebow recently reached out to the Jaguars and requested a tryout at the tight end position, per sources, a move many believe would have extended his NFL career had he made the transition earlier.
 He recently worked out with the Jaguars’ TE coach.
-No decision has been made.READ MORE: Group Of Colorado Superintendents Write Letter To Governor, Say Student Quarantines Are 'Huge Cost' To Learning
+No decision has been made.READ MORE: Optune Device Extends Life Expectancy Of Littleton Man With Brain Cancer

 — Adam Schefter (@AdamSchefter) April 29, 2021